sciarrilli/sciarrilli/README.md

 # Hi there 👋
 I'm Nick Sciarrilli.
-I am a data scientist at AWS on the SageMaker AI team.
+I am a data scientist on the SageMaker AI team at AWS.
 I try to cook interesting things and have fun.

 For more infomation, see you on my [homepage](https://blog.ilikespicy.com) :)